Invisibilised voices on collapse

 “The term social or societal collapse is used here to refer to the uneven ending to our current means of sustenance, shelter, security, pleasure, identity and meaning.
 Others may prefer the term societal breakdown when referring to the same process.
 Deep Adaptation refers to certain responses, based on compassion, curiosity, and respect, to this predicament – which different people may view as likely, inevitable, or already unfolding.”(Formerly on the) DAF website

-Since the release of the original paper, written by Jem Bendell in 2018, Deep Adaptation Forum have recognised that our previous definition of societal collapse or breakdown (i.e. the uneven ending of the “current means of sustenance, shelter, security, pleasure, identity, and meaning”) is rooted in privilege.
+Since our founding, in 2019, the Deep Adaptation Forum has acknowledged the importance of decolonisation and equality as a means to alleviate societal collapse.
+In doing this ongoing decolonisation work, DAF has also recognised that the previous definition of societal collapse or breakdown (i.e. the uneven ending of the “current means of sustenance, shelter, security, pleasure, identity, and meaning”) is rooted in privilege.

 The current means of sustenance and security that some of us experience, and which we previously referred to, have not been equal or even existent for most of the world.
 In fact, they are built upon centuries of injustices that have led to the cyclical collapse of societies.
 The global majority has repeatedly experienced societal collapse in one way or another.

 The current disruption of the biosphere and climate, in addition to persistent injustices mentioned above, is forcing people to adapt, flee, and change their ways of life en masse.
 Hence, the impetus to listen to those with centuries of experience is greater than ever before.

 Today, as we evolve in our understanding, we want to give a platform to those invisibilised voices (the global majority), to acknowledge their histories of collapse, to listen to their views, and to learn from their experience, survival, and rebuilding post-collapse.